mjvar/blink-app/README.md

 ## Requirements
 This is a prototype build, so users will need to install dependencies on their machine.
 Future builds will be hosted remotely so that users can access them with a click of a link.

-Specific installation instructions for the Flask server can be found in `docs/USER_GUIDE.md`.
+Specific installation instructions for Flask and PostgreSQL can be found in `docs/USER_GUIDE.md`.
+The facial detection script also has its own dependencies, which can be found in `blink_detect/README.md`.

 * Python 3
 * Flask